Applying mathematics to 3Rs problems

 Richard Bonshek; Manchester Eye Hospital

-We are also demonstrating the utility of mathematical modelling in our CRACK IT open innovation platform through the IVIVE and Virtual Infectious Disease Research Challenges, both of which require considerable modelling to solve.
+We are also demonstrating the utility of mathematical modelling in our CRACK IT open innovation platform through multiple Challenges which require considerable modelling to solve.

 Working with the international Health and Environmental Sciences Institute (HESI) we hosted a two day workshop in September 2016 to explore the challenges and opportunities in accelerating acceptance of evidence provided from mathematical models to improve the predictivity of efficacy and safety testing for drugs and chemicals.